akhanalcs/nodejs-in-azure/README.md

 This template creates a storage account and assigns appropriate permissions using managed identities.

-## Azure Functions Deployment Architecture and Best Practices

-### Virtual Network with Private Endpoints Explained
+### Virtual Network with Private Endpoints Explained - AI generated
 Private endpoints create a private IP address for Azure services (like Storage) within your VNet, providing:
 - Network isolation from public internet
 - Protection from data exfiltration risks